-- We The provision of information, instruction, training and supervision as is necessary to ensure as far as is reasonably practicable for health safety and welfare at work of all employees. - Mathematical Mathe - The working environment - The Manual Handling Operations Regulations state that all employers must: - Avoid hazardous manual handling operations so far as is reasonably practicable - Make a suitable and sufficient assessment of any hazardous handling operations that cannot be avoided - Remove or reduce the risk of injury from those operations so far as is reasonably practicable

-The Headteacher delegates responsibility for advice, support and moving and handling risk assessments to Jess Barrow (manual handling lead) working under the guidance of Karen Botting and Clare Weare County Moving and Handling Advisors.
+- The provision of information, instruction, training and supervision as is necessary to ensure as far as is reasonably practicable for health safety and welfare at work of all employees. - The systems of work and creating safe systems of work - The working environment - The Manual Handling Operations Regulations state that all employers must: - o Avoid hazardous manual handling operations so far as is reasonably practicable - Make a suitable and sufficient assessment of any hazardous handling operations that cannot be avoided - Remove or reduce the risk of injury from those operations so far as is reasonably practicable - The Headteacher delegates responsibility for advice, support and moving and handling risk assessments to Jess Barrow (manual handling lead) working under the guidance of Karen Botting and Clare Weare County Moving and Handling Advisors.